Portrait of a heron

 We left the herons in peace and started our walk back.
 Just over the horizon was an old derelict farm house.
 I wondered if this might make a base camp from which we could attempt making a hide.
 I ventured inside, but was soon overcome by a horrendous smell.
 It looked as though the sheep used this as a shelter in bad weather.
 I headed up the rickety stairs, but they collapsed before I got to the third step.
 Rock doves flew out of a window above and dust billowed down the stairs.
 I decided to leave the place to the wildlife - and livestock.

 I never did return and in the 18 years that have passed since I still haven’t been close enough to a heronry to get really good photographs.
-Most heronries in the countryside are almost impossible to photograph.
+Most heronries in the countryside are difficult to photograph.
 Herons tend to choose very tall trees to build their nests in and it isn’t easy to train a camera on them as they sway in the wind.
-In 2011, I finally achieved my goal.
-I happened to watch the BBC wildlife series, Springwatch, and caught an interesting programme in which presenter Simon King was feeding herons in London’s Regent’s Park.
+But then I happened to watch the BBC wildlife series, Springwatch, and caught an interesting programme in which presenter Simon King was feeding herons in London’s Regent’s Park.
 They were almost eating whitebait out of his hands!

 So like him, I decided to take the easy option and go urban.
 It didn’t take me long to find the heronry in the park.
 But it was lunchtime when I arrived and it was crowded with picnickers.
 I was anxious that with all these people around the herons would not want to leave their nests.
 But soon after I arrived two herons flew out to a bridge close to all the picnickers.
 Clearly the herons were used to being fed there.
 I had brought a handful of raw meat along with me – strips of road kill pheasant and rabbit brought with me from Yorkshire rather than expensive whitebait – and I threw a few scraps down.